atanisoft/esp32usb/README.md

   configure_usb_descriptor_str(USB_DESC_SERIAL_NUMBER, "1234567890");
   configure_virtual_disk("esp32s2usb", 0x0100);
   add_readonly_file_to_virtual_disk("readme.txt", readme_txt, strlen(readme_txt));
+  add_partition_to_virtual_disk("spiffs", "spiffs.bin");
+  add_firmware_to_virtual_disk();
   start_usb_task();
 ```

 ### Virtual Disk limitations

-1. The virtual disk support is currently limited to around 2MiB in size but may be configurable in the future.
+1. The virtual disk support is currently limited to around 4MiB in size but may be configurable in the future.
-2. The currently running firmware is not exposed via the virtual disk interface but will be optionally exposed via a method call in the future.
+2. Adding the firmware to the virtual disk is currently limited to showing only two OTA partitions (current and previous/next).
+If more than two OTA partitions are in use it is recommended to use `add_partition_to_virtual_disk` instead of `add_firmware_to_virtual_disk` so more images can be displayed.